 To use Pinterest to it’s full potential we create and share fun appealing content.
 Pinterest users love repining new and unique content.
 Whenever our content gets shared on Pinterest it gives our brand an opportunity to showcase our knowledge and expertise in our niche.
 Also by including a link back to our site they are helping build our brand awareness.
 Aside from sharing content on Pinterest we are also an active member in our community.
 We love answering questions and commenting on other user’s content.
 Pinterest is one of the best social media platforms to create a more personal and richer relationship with our current and new potential customers.

 Thanks to Lisa Chu, Black N Bianco Children’s Formal Wear!

 6) For Customers to Envision

 We use Pinterest as a medium for customers to envision how our unique jewelry fits into both their daily lives as well as their momentous occasions.
 As a specialty retailer of engagement rings and wedding bands, we recognize that jewelry can have great sentimental value and significance.
 Engagement rings and wedding bands are also a part of women and men’s daily lives as a symbol of their love and a representation of their style.
 Through Four Mine’s Pinterest boards we aim to provide our take on style, trends, as well as wedding advice and ideas.
 From everyday clothing, to DIY wedding project ideas, we hope to be a resource starting from proposal and through honeymoon paradise.
 In this way, we hope to create a relationship with our customers, and not just a transaction.

-Thank you to Anubh Shah, Four Mine Co, LLC!
+Thank you to Anubh Shah, With Clarity!